mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 1. Part Ⅰ. Chapeter 7.
 SportsStore: A Real Application.
 1. Part Ⅲ. Chapeter 18.
 Creating the Example Project.
 1. Part Ⅲ. Chapeter 21.
 Using Controllers with Views.
-Part I.
+Part 1.
 1. Part Ⅲ. Chapeter 22.
 Using Controllers with Views.
-Part II.
+Part 2.
 1. Part Ⅲ. Chapeter 23.
 Using Razor Pages.
 1. Part Ⅲ. Chapeter 25.
 Using Tag Helpers.